KimK/pyembroidery-KimK/README.md

 ## Writing

-To write to a pattern do disk:
+To write a pattern to a file:

 ```python
 pyembroidery.write(pattern,"myembroidery.dst")